MadBugs/RadarWaveformsML/README.md

 Real-time time identification of waveforms is an important tool that can be used to allow coexistence of different emitters sharing the same geographical space.
 It is also relevant for cyber-security, helping to assure security in cyber-physical environments.

+NOTE: to develop the code here we used examples provided in the NIST directory about how read the data files and label files fields correctly in the Python Programming Language.